Reedwan-Ahmed/Arduino-I2C-Tinkercad/README.md

 Both projects use I2C communication between two Arduinos (Master: UNO, Slave: Nano/UNO).

 📌 Project 1: Integer Input with LED and LCD
-📝 Description
+📝 Description:
 Takes two integer inputs:
 m (from Serial Monitor 1 on the Master - UNO). n (from Serial Monitor 2 on the Slave - Nano/UNO).
 Checks condition:
 If m > n: Blink LED (on Master) n times.
 If m ≤ n: Show m on LCD (connected to Slave).

-🔧 How It Works
+🔧 How It Works:
 m (Master Input)	n (Slave Input)	Result
 5	4	Blink LED for 4 times
 3	3	Show 3 on LCD
 3	6	Show 3 on LCD

 📌 Project 2: Slide Switch Guessing Game
-📝 Description
+📝 Description:
 A slide switch is connected to UNO-2 (Master).
 User guesses the switch position by entering "left" or "right" in Serial Monitor.
 UNO-2 compares the guess with actual switch position: